The beta version of the OstData research data repository can be found here: https://www.ostdata.de/ostdata-client/

 OstData supports the publication of research data on the following countries:

-Albania, Bosnia-Herzegovina, Belarus, Bulgaria, Croatia, Cyprus (Greek), Czechia, Estonia, Finland, Hungary, Kosovo, Latvia, Lithuania, Modern Greece, Moldavia, Montenegro, North Macedonia, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Ukraine
+Albania, Belarus, Bosnia-Herzegovina, Bulgaria, Croatia, Cyprus (Greek), Czech Republic, Estonia, Finland, Hungary, Kosovo, Latvia, Lithuania, Modern Greece, Moldavia, Montenegro, North Macedonia, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Ukraine

-The multi- and interdisciplinary research on the regions East and Southeast Europe as well as Russia is conducted within humanities and social sciences, especially by the following disciplines:
+Multi- and interdisciplinary research on the regions of Central, Eastern, and Southeastern Europe is conducted within humanities and social sciences, especially in relation to the following disciplines:

-OstData faces the challenge to aggregate and make research data findable and available that is generated at locations distributed throughout Germany and under strongly divergent institutional conditions.
-OstData will therefore be realized as a network-like infrastructure, based on centralised and decentralised models of data storage and archiving.
-Accordingly, concepts and strategies for various constellations as well as the corresponding technical solutions must be found and applied in the context of the respective institutional conditions.
-Essentially, three models are covered: a) Research institutions that do not wish or are not able to build up their own infrastructure for research data and individual researchers will be able to submit their research data, prepared ready for publication, to the BSB; b) If institutions decide to store their research data in their own repositories, the corresponding metadata will be included in the search index of OstData together with additional information such as (shadow) full texts in order to enable easy retrieval; c) If research institutions decide to store their research data in repositories of universities and other state libraries or interdisciplinary research data services such as RADAR or ZENODO, the data are also archived there on a long-term basis.
-As in model b), the metadata is registered in the OstData search index.
+OstData faces the challenge to aggregate research data generated at locations throughout Germany and make it findable and available under strongly divergent institutional conditions.
+OstData will therefore be realised as a network-like infrastructure, based on centralised and decentralised models of data storage and archiving.
+Accordingly, concepts and strategies for various constellations as well as the corresponding technical solutions must be found and applied taking into account the respective institutional circumstances and connections.
+Essentially, three models are covered: a) Research institutions that do not wish or are not able to build up their own infrastructure for research data and individual researchers will be able to submit their research data, prepared ready for publication, to the BSB; b) If institutions decide to store their research data in their own repositories, the corresponding metadata will be included in the search index of OstData together with additional information such as (shadow) full texts in order to enable easy retrieval; c) If research institutions decide to store their research data in repositories of universities and other state libraries or interdisciplinary research data services such as RADAR or ZENODO, the data will also be archived there on a long-term basis.
+As in model b), the metadata will be registered in the OstData search index.

-The search for and use of research data is becoming an equal and self-evident part of literature research.
-Accordingly, OstData will be integrated as a separate data source into the existing literature research of osmikon.
-Moreover, OstData will have its own search interface within osmikon, which will pay attention to the special character of research data and the possibilities offered by detailed metadata, like facet navigation or geographical, temporal, format and source-specific search options.
+In the future, searching for and using research data will be an equal and natural part of literature research.
+Accordingly, OstData will be integrated as a separate data source into osmikon’s existing literature research.
+In addition, a separate search interface is planned for OstData within osmikon, which does justice to the special character of research data and the possibilities inherent in detailed metadata, like facet navigation or geographical, temporal, format and source-specific search options.

 The description of research data with metadata is fundamental for their (re-)use.
 Metadata records technical, administrative and legal information such as file size, access rights and content descriptions.
 Metadata ensure that research data can be searched in OstData and be reused via data import and export interfaces.
 Since different disciplines in Russian, East and Southeast European Studies generate research data using different methodological approaches (for example, qualitative or quantitative), OstData must take this diversity into account.
 The OstData metadata schema will therefore build upon established and currently developing metadata schemata from different disciplines.
 The FAIR Data Principles (research data should be findable, accessible, interoperable and reusable) are fundamental for the development of the OstData metadata schema.
 It will use the Integrated Authority File (GND) for verbal indexing.
 Additionally, disciplinary thesauri and multilingual free keywords can also be used.
 Furthermore, a common classification system (adapted version of the Dewey Decimal Classification (DDC)) will be used for subject indexing.

-For the selection, transfer and archiving of research data, quality criteria with regard to content, form and technical aspects will be applied by OstData: What criteria must content of research data fulfil, what administrative procedures must be followed, in what formats are they to be stored in the repository and how can technically flawless storage and archiving be ensured?
+For the selection, transfer and archiving of research data, quality criteria with regard to content, form and technical aspects will be applied by OstData: What criteria must be fulfilled by research data content, what administrative procedures must be followed, in what formats are they to be stored in the repository, and how can technically flawless storage and archiving be ensured?
 The necessary requirements are developed in consultation with the relevant expert community.

 In the coming years, the importance of research data management will continue to grow.
 Individual departments and smaller institutes will be increasingly encouraged to publish research data, although without having the capacities and resources to deal with the topic in detail.
 In order to support the community of Russian, East and Southeast European Studies in Germany in implementing research data management at their individual institutions, guides and recommendations for institutional data management strategies are to be developed.
-A further focus will be on the acquisition of research data: In the field of Bohemistics we will test how to deal with reservations, resistance or lack of knowledge of many researchers when it comes to their research data and its publication.
+A further focus will be on the acquisition of research data: The Bohemian Studies department will be used as an example to test how to deal with the fear of contact, resistance/prejudice or ignorance of many researchers when it comes to their research data and their publication.